-Prospective purchaser or their representative contacts the Cemetery Committee Chair either directly or through the Town Office.
-Typically, the Chair arranges to meet the representative at the Cemetery to show what lots are available and to explain these rules and regulations and assist the representative in selecting a lot.
+Prospective purchaser (or their representative) contacts the Cemetery Committee Chair either directly or through the Town Office.
+Typically, the Chair arranges to meet the purchaser at the Cemetery to show what lots are available and to explain these rules and regulations and to assist the purchaser in selecting a lot.